thrunduil/sym_arrow/README.md

 Sym_arrow provides only basic algebraic capabilities but instead is concentraced on calculating symbolic derivatives of expressions as fast as possible.

-This library is a part of the Morfa project.
-See morfalang.org.

 ## Code example

 A complete C++ program that computes (not normalized)